 This is a program to help you develop the skills you need to be on your own.
-ILSP is offered to youth 16 years old and older.
+ILSP is offered to youth 16 years old and older (up to 21 years old).
 Many counties offer special group programs and activities to help encourage independent living skills.
 These should be available to every youth in foster care, age 16 and older, who wants to participate.